rameshavinash94/Cardiovascular-Detection-using-ECG-images/README.md

-# Detection of Cardiovascular Diseases using ECG images
+# Detection of Cardiovascular Diseases from ECG images

 **Abstract:**